Using Rubrics & Feedback to Improve Student Performance

 The Rubrics’ Impact on Student Success module analyzes the role of rubrics in student performance.
 Participants will review the role of rubrics in higher education, and best practices for designing and developing effective rubrics.
 At the end of the module, participants will review an assignment and build a rubric with criteria and ratings.

 Participants will explore the different types of feedback.
 Facilitators will review the functions and best practices of feedback, and participants will be given the opportunity to provide feedback using an example assignment.
 During the exercise, participants will be able to analyze each other’s feedback and decide if the type of feedback given is appropriate for the example assessment.

-This is the second workshop in a three-part series designed for participants to earn the Fostering Student Achievement through Facilitation and Feedback certificate of completion.
+This is the second instructional development opportunity in a three-part series designed for participants to earn the Fostering Student Achievement through Facilitation and Feedback certificate of completion.
 Successful completion of all workshop requirements earns participants an open badge.
 This includes a course description and the criteria required to receive the badge.